realityexpander/How_to_program_from_ground_up/05-Software.md

   - ## Variables <a name="variables"></a>
     - ###### variables
-    - ### BIG IDEA — "Variables" are just named values for memory locations used to store data, and easier for humans to remember and use.
+    - ### BIG IDEA — "Variables" are just named memory locations used to store data, and easier for humans to remember and use.

     - "Variables" are just named values for memory locations used to store data.
         - Often called "fields," "attributes," "labels," or "properties."